zlassiter/WordpressTornadoWarnings/readme.txt

 Tags: weather, tornado, tornado warning, national weather service, widget, weather warnings Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 0.24
+Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays tornado warnings from the National Weather Service on your wordpress blog.
+Displays tornado warnings and mesodiscussions from the National Weather Service on your wordpress blog.

 == Description ==

-This plugin displays tornado warnings in the United States on your wordpress blog.
-You can see a working example of this widget in action at <http://warningweather.com/blog>
+This plugin displays tornado warnings and mesodiscussions in the United States on your wordpress blog.
+You can see a working example of this widget in action at <http://warningweather.com/blog>.

 = Note =

-This plugin makes calls to a remote server to gather the latest tornado warning data.
+This plugin makes calls to a remote server to gather the latest tornado warning data and mesodiscussions.

 == Installation ==